doctype-Melvin/react-playground/README.md

 indentations on every piece.
 That's the main functionality - you could piece together any Lego pieces you find.
 `Heads Up:` I'm willing to reassess this model the more I get to know React.

+## Dynamic data output
+Use `{ }` to output variables, strings, calculations or returned values.
+Ternary expressions are allowed in `{ }`.

+## Props
+Props are passed to components to configure them.
+The `properties` or `props` is declared in the React Component.
+Hence there is no need to declare ore define it anywhere.